pivotal/docs-tap/cli-plugins/insight/query-data.hbs.md

 ## <a id='example1'></a>Example #1: What packages and CVEs does a specific image contain?

-### Determining an image's digest

 To query an image scan for vulnerabilities, you need the image's digest, which you can get from the image scan resource.

+### Find an image's digest

+Find an image's digest using Supply Chain Tools - Scan 2.0 or Supply Chain Tools - Scan Pre-2.0.

-#### When using Supply Chain Tools - Scan 2.0
+#### Find an image's digest using Supply Chain Tools - Scan 2.0

-When using Supply Chain Tools - Scan 2.0, the image digest can be found by looking inside the corresponding image vulnerability scan custom resource.
+When using Supply Chain Tools - Scan 2.0, find the image digest by looking inside the corresponding image vulnerability scan custom resource.

 To get a list of image vulnerability scans, run: